lxgr-linux/scrap_engine/README.md

 Another source to understand the functionality of scrap_engine is the small snake implementation [scrape](https://github.com/lxgr-linux/scrape), that was firstly designed to be a tutorial but was later split out due to it's size.
 This may also help to implement a proper game using scrap_engine.

 ## Notes
-The examples and tests where all tested on Arch Linux x86.
+The examples and tests where all tested on Arch Linux x86 and Windows 10.